-SPCH 1620 Voice and Articulation
+SPCH 1620 Voice and Articulation 3 Credit Hours

-Voice and Articulation is a 3-hr course designed to assist students in the development of effective speaking skills.
+Voice and Articulation is a three-hour course designed to assist students in the development of effective speaking skills.
 The focus of the course will be on the improvement of pronunciation, voice, and articulation.
 Emphasis will be placed on the study of the International Phonetic Alphabet and oral presentations.
 Prerequisites: DSPW 0800 and DSPR 0800

-SPCH 2010 Oral Communication
+SPCH 2010 Oral Communication 3 Credit Hours